loopandlearn/news/docs/index.md

 * [Extreme overrides & how to fix issues](https://www.facebook.com/share/p/1Da95j9TxR/)

-* What is that little circle next to my pump icon on the Loop app?
-Link is missing

 * [Newbie questions](https://www.facebook.com/share/p/1D6tqVb7zN/)

 * [What is your highest Max Bolus without tunneling?](https://www.facebook.com/share/p/1Gng6t5RQX/?)